-1 pr Running Shoes Most courses have a Personal Challenge Event at course end that often involves running, so sturdy running shoes are preferred to fashion or Bring from home 1 pr Rock Climbing Shoes (optional) ROCK CLIMBING COURSES ONLY!
-Please check your course information!
-OBCA has rock climbing shoes, but sizing is limited.
-The classic rock climbing shoe is a close fitting shoe built with suede leather, or a suede and fabric combination upper, that is sewn or bonded to a smooth, "sticky" rubber sole.
-Should fit snugly but not be uncomfortably tight.
-If you opt to bring your own, it is helpful to get advice from customer service to find the right size. \$60 - \$140 PERSONAL ITEMS Quantity Item Description/Comments Price Range Check List 1 pr Sunglasses with Keeper Strap Bring an eyewear retainer with them, such as Croakies or Chums.
+PERSONAL ITEMS PERSONAL ITEMS Quantity Item Description/Comments Price Range Check List 1 pr Sunglasses with Keeper Strap Bring an eyewear retainer with them, such as Croakies or Chums.
 Essential to protect your eyes in a sunny environment! \$55 1 Headlamp & Batteries Hands-free LED headlamp.
 No flashlights.
-Bring one set of batteries per week of your course. \$15 - \$35 2-3+ Fabric Face Masks An acceptable mask must be able to cover the wearer's nose and chin and fit snugly against the side of the face.
+Bring one set of spare batteries. \$15 - \$35 1 Watch with Alarm Should be inexpensive, durable, and waterproof.
+2-3+ Face Masks An acceptable mask must be able to cover the wearer's nose and chin and fit snugly against the side of the face.
 The mask should be secured with ties or ear loops and include multiple layers of fabric.
 Recommended: N95/KN95/KF94 for travel to reduce risk while indoors.
 Not accepted: Masks with exhalation valves or vents, bandanas, or buffs.
 Bring from home 2 Cotton Bandanas Great as a washcloth and for hygiene.
 Not to be used for face coverings.
 Bring from home 2 1-Liter (32oz) Plastic Water Bottles Wide-mouthed and durable.
-Nalgene, Sigg, and Klean Kanteen are good brand names.
-Powerade bottles are okay, but please bring a few spare lids.
-Must be 1 Liter (32oz) in size. \$1 - \$15 each 1 Reusable Mug (Optional) Nice to have for warm drinks. \$3 - \$15 1 Inflatable Sleeping Pad (Optional) When used with the OB provided foam pad, an inflatable pad can provide extra warmth on cold, snowy, and/or wet courses.
-Lighter is better and we recommend a pad that is 1 pound or lighter, 1.5 pounds max.
-Getting a "short" length can help minimize weight. \$80 - \$200 TOILETRIES Quantity Item Description/Comments Price Range Check List 1 Toiletry Kit Toothbrush, travel-size toothpaste, floss, and comb/small brush.
+Nalgene-brand bottles are classic.
+Must be 1 Liter (32oz) in size. \$1 - \$15 each TOILETRIES Quantity Item Description/Comments Price Range Check List 1 Toiletry Kit Toothbrush, travel-size toothpaste, floss, and comb/small brush.
 Deodorant and makeup are unnecessary.
 Look in the travel section of the store for appropriate sizes.
 Okay to bring baby wipes (1-2 per day).
 1 Small Bottle of Sunscreen Waterproof, SPF 30 or greater.
-One 3-6oz bottle per week of your course.
 Avoid large bulk bottles, no sprays.
-1 Hand Sanitizer One bottle of 1-3 oz, for personal use.
-Gel or liquid is fine.
-1 Lip Balm with SPF 15+ SPF or greater
+1 Lip Balm with SPF 15+ SPF or greater 1 Small Bottle of Bug Repellant (Recommended) Bring 1 small size in an unbreakable bottle - no spray cans.
+Products with DEET (35-100%) are most effective.
+OBCA will provide bug repellent to participants as needed.
+Mosquitos peak in late June and early July.
+Please reference the Vector-borne document for more information.
+2-3 1-Gallon Ziplock Bag These are used to waterproof and organize your smaller personal items, such as toiletries, camera, journal, and headlamp.
+Freezer bags are best.
+Prescription Eyewear If you rely on vision correction please bring a second set of glasses or contacts in case the original pair becomes lost or damaged.
+If you use contacts, bring extras and a small bottle of solution.
+Please note that contacts can be difficult to keep clean in the backcountry, and solution can freeze overnight.
+Especially if you are new to using contacts, or using them without a mirror please also bring your glasses as a backup option.
+Full Course Supply & Backup Prescription Medications THESE MUST BE DECLARED DURING THE APPLICATION PROCESS OR YOU WILL NOT BE ALLOWED TO BRING THEM ON YOUR COURSE.
+Keep your medications in their original prescription bottles so that they can be easily identified.
+This includes inhalers, Epi-Pens, and as-needed medications.